akeneo/pim-docs/cookbook/import_export/product-export.rst

 Product Writer
 --------------

-This element receives the products as arrays and write the lines in a csv file.
+This element receives the products as arrays and writes the lines in a csv file.

 The service is defined in ``src\Pim\Bundle\ConnectorBundle\Resources\config\writers.yml``.